School of Natural Science and Mathematics

 Environmental Science Major and Minor

 The environmental science major reflects the interdisciplinary nature of the field of environmental science.
 Solutions to the environmental issues facing our society must be scientifically sound, yet they must also be socially, economically and politically informed to be successful in promoting effective and lasting change.
 The curriculum provides a solid foundation in the natural sciences, with courses in biology, chemistry, and applied environmental science.
 Students also take environmentally focused courses in the humanities and social sciences.

 Students gain hands-on experience in the field of environmental science through a required experiential component, which may be completed through an internship, research project or independent study.
 Environmental science majors are well prepared to pursue an environmental career or graduate education in the field.

 Environmental Science Major

 Environmental science majors are required to complete a minimum of 43 credit hours of coursework in biology and chemistry.
 Students must complete:

-Environmental science majors must also complete one of the following courses:
+Environmental science majors must also complete one of the following natural science courses:

-Students must complete an experiential component consisting of 1-3 credits of an internship (ENV 480), independent study (ENV 411) or research project (ENV 450).
+Students must complete an experiential component consisting of 1-3 credits of an internship (BIOL 480), independent study (BIOL 398) or research project (BIOL 450).

 Declaration of Major and Declaration of Minor forms are available through the registrar's office.